 Recycling also presents a unique challenge to sports brands.
 Many of whom have also received criticism for their labor practices and use of synthetic fibers and microplastics.
 Several companies, including Nike, Adidas, Vivobarefoot, ON, and Salomon, are working on recycling programs.

 While some brands also incorporate recycled materials such as ocean plastic and textile waste into production.
 Others are even working on fully recyclable products.
 While outdoor brands such as Patagonia and North Face currently offer to buy-back used clothing to refurbish, upcycle, and sell it on at a reduced price.

 Across the fashion industry as a whole, there is an increased emphasis on switching to sustainable and biodegradable materials such as hemp, bamboo, and even soybeans, in place of high-impact textiles like cotton, synthetic blends, and animal-derived materials.

 Overall, the impact of reducing, reusing, and recycling — a mission statement with unknown origins but by 1970s environmentalists — is huge.
 First and foremost, it reduces the amount of waste sent to landfills and incinerators.
 This conserves energy, natural resources, and land.

 It also prevents pollution, which impacts both local communities and the world’s natural ecosystems.
 Finally, recycling creates jobs.
 The EPA’s 2016 national Recycling Economic Information (REI) Study revealed that recycling created 757,000 jobs and $36.6 billion in wages over the course of a single year.

-If you’re interested in cutting back on your household waste, check out these sustainable wrapping paper ideas—perfect for the run-up to Christmas.
+If you’re interested in cutting back on your household waste, check out this guide to zero waste kitchen and pantry essentials.